thegymnasium/seemingly-seamless/slides-intro.md

 ---

-### 🎯 Who this is for
+### 👀 This talk is for…

-- For anyone integrating Open edX with a brand, marketing site, or CMS<!-- .element: class="fragment" data-fragment-index="1" -->
+Anyone integrating Open edX with a brand, marketing site, or CMS
-- A real-world example of extending Open edX creatively<!-- .element: class="fragment" data-fragment-index="2" -->
-- Covers customization, UX, and architectural insights<!-- .element: class="fragment" data-fragment-index="3" -->
-- Branded experience across both site and courseware<!-- .element: class="fragment" data-fragment-index="4" -->
-- Challenges included MFE styling, asset management, and unified content<!-- .element: class="fragment" data-fragment-index="5" -->

 ---

 ### 🛠️ What we did

-- Walkthrough of key design and technical decisions<!-- .element: class="fragment" data-fragment-index="1" -->
-- Used Eleventy for static site generation and content management<!-- .element: class="fragment" data-fragment-index="2" -->
+- Upgraded and migrated from Hawthorn to Redwood
+- Unified the marketing site and learner experience
+- Built a seamless, login-aware platform
-- Built a unified course catalog and login-aware experience<!-- .element: class="fragment" data-fragment-index="3" -->
+- Soft-redesigned the course catalog and key components
-- Faced issues with MFEs, documentation, and integration<!-- .element: class="fragment" data-fragment-index="4" -->
-- Customized components, YAML configs, and JSON-powered flexibility<!-- .element: class="fragment" data-fragment-index="5" -->
+- Customized MFEs using YAML and JSON for flexibility

 ---